-Dr. Maureen McGargill and Madeline Bush
+Maureen McGargill, PhD, and Madeline Bush

-basis of their dissertation research project.
+In the second year, the students will enroll in the Grantmanship course which will provide the requisite skills needed to write and submit a grant proposal.
+The grant proposal will be the basis of their dissertation research project.
 With the successful completion of their candidacy qualifying exam, students will be awarded a transitional Master of Science degree in Biomedical Sciences.
-A student who does not successfully defend their candidacy qualifying exam will be
+A student who does not successfully defend their candidacy qualifying exam will be awarded a terminal Master of Science degree in Biomedical Sciences.